jungparc/Terraform-Provider/README.md

 Provider Usage
 -----------------

-Please see the documentation at [NHN Cloud Terraform Provider documentation]().
+Please see the [NHN Cloud Terraform Provider documentation]() for how to use NHN Cloud Terraform Provider.

-Or you can also check how to use Terraform in the NHN Cloud user guide [here](https://docs.nhncloud.com/ko/Compute/Instance/ko/terraform-guide/).
+You can also check the [NHN Cloud user guide](https://docs.nhncloud.com/ko/Compute/Instance/ko/terraform-guide/).

 Developing the Provider